jacktwilliams/assistant-sandbox/README.md

 2. For claude code, you need to run the login inside one container, and then all your containers will share.
 (It doesn't seem like you can share authorization between mac and containers, tokens don't seem to be stored in the file system.
 Perhaps they are stored in the keychain.)

 ## Restricted internet access
-In the Docker Compose example, the Tooling Sandbox service has full internet access, while the Restricted Sandbox service has limited internet access.
-The Squid service has a network connection to the Restricted Sandbox, but it also has an internet connection.
-And the Restricted Sandbox proxies through the Squid service so that it can only resolve domains that Squid is configured to allow.
+In the Docker Compose example, the Tooling Sandbox service has full internet access, while the Restricted Sandbox service has limited internet access via dns filtering.

-## Known Issues
-Gemini doesn't seem to honor the proxy environment variables, so it cannot be ran in the restricted network.
-Gemini also doesn't have a dangerous mode, so you don't need to run it in the restricted container.